netreplica/nrx/README.md

     pip install virtualenv
     ```

-* Containerlab – not required for `ntopex`, but needed to deploy the topology created
+* Containerlab – not required for `nrx`, but needed to deploy the topology created

     ```Shell
     bash -c "$(curl -sL https://get.containerlab.dev)"